 Harvey Internment Camp Memorial Shrine

-Internment Camp Fountain
+Internment Camp Fontana (Fountain)

 A tranquil stone water fountain sits to the immediate south of the Shrine.